kedacore/keda-docs/content/docs/2.10/scalers/github-runner.md

 **Parameter list:**

-- `githubAPIURL` - The URL of the GitHub API, defaults to https://api.github.com.
+- `githubApiURL` - The URL of the GitHub API, defaults to https://api.github.com.
 You should only need to modify this if you have your own GitHub Appliance.
 (Optional)
 - `owner` - The owner of the GitHub repository, or the organization that owns the repository.
 (Required)
 - `runnerScope` - The scope of the runner, can be either "org", "ent" or "repo".
 (Required)
 - `repos` - The list of repositories to scale, separated by comma.
 (Optional)